akashkumarsaw/akashkumarsaw/README.md

 akashkumarsaw/akashkumarsaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 **Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/akashkumarsaw) represent my journey :running_man: - This is Mian Akash Kumar Saw, I am founder of Ecom-Services and President at Computer Cell.
 I have over 7 Months’ experience as a Dotnet & aws Developer Developer.
-I am a computer scientist by profession and entrepreneur by passion.
+I am a computer Engineer by profession and entrepreneur by passion.
 I have a team of professional we worked in Dotnet, AWS, AI, DL, ML, Data Science and Web development(Reactjs, C#) for database we use Firebase, Firestore, Mysql, mongodb, DynamoDb.
 **Languages and Tools:**